LazaroQueiroz/wvim/README.md

 1. Download the source.
 2. Download GHC (Glasgow Haskell Compiler) and Cabal (Haskell build tool) via the [Haskell Platform](https://www.haskell.org/platform/) or using [ghcup](https://www.haskell.org/ghcup/).
 3. Open the source folder on the terminal.
-4. Compile the text editor using `cabal build` and run it with `cabal run`.
+4. Compile the text editor using `cabal build` and run it with `cabal run haskell`.

 ### 🔹 Prolog
 1. Work In Progress